grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Percy went over each instrument, and the setting of each wheel in her head.
 "Hemi!
 She called down to him.
 "Hemi!
 We're not rising!
 The forward ballast didn't blow!
 They must have crushed the high pressure pipes when they rammed us."

-Hemi looked up at her through his small glasses frames, his face only a few inches from the hatch opening because he was so large.
+Hemi looked up at her through his small glasses frames, his face only a few fingers widths from the hatch opening because he was so large.
 "Captain Percy," he said, "I think we need to start thinking about more drastic measures to get us back on the surface."

 ### Percy blows the fuel ballast